 Below is the history of Rose Lodge for the Pioneer History of North Lincoln County, Volume 1, by Earl Nelson in 1951.

-The Dodson’s opened a store and Post Office (below) in Taft around 1911 and thus ended Julia’s reign as postmaster of Rose Lodge.
+The Dodson’s son William opened a store and Post Office (below) in Taft around 1911.

 This diary is an important piece of history that really speaks for itself.
 There were very few North Lincoln County pioneers who kept diaries, which makes hers even more important.
 Thanks to Julia Dodson, we get to learn first-hand about what it was like to live on the rainy Oregon coast before electricity and other modern conveniences.